Now welcoming new patients. Huntington Park, CA (323) 319-5676

 How many appointments does a crown take?

-Typically two appointments: the first to prepare the tooth and take impressions, and the second (1–2 weeks later) to place the permanent crown.
+Typically two appointments: the first to prepare the tooth and take impressions, and the second (1 to 2 weeks later) to place the permanent crown.
 A temporary crown protects your tooth in between visits.

 How long do crowns last?

-With good oral hygiene and regular checkups, a well-made crown typically lasts 10–20 years.
+With good oral hygiene and regular checkups, a well-made crown typically lasts 10 to 20 years.
 Avoiding habits like biting nails, chewing ice, or grinding teeth (without a nightguard) helps extend crown life.

 Does insurance cover crowns?